-Carry me to the place where dreams fly,
+Joyful, Joyful, We Adore Thee HYMN TO JOY

 Joyful, joyful, we adore thee, God of glory, Lord of love; Hearts unfold like flowers before thee, opening to the sun above.
 Melt the clouds of sin and sadness; drive the dark of doubt away.
 Giver of immortal gladness, fill us with the light of day!

 All thy works with joy surround thee, earth and heaven reflect thy rays, Stars and angels sing around thee, center of unbroken praise.
 Field and forest, vale and mountain, flowery meadow, flashing sea, Chanting bird and flowing fountain, call us to rejoice in thee.

 Thou art giving and forgiving, ever blessing, ever blest, Wellspring of the joy of living, ocean depth of happy rest!
 Thou our Father, and Redeemer, all who live in love are thine; Teach us how to love each other, lift us to the joy divine.

 Mortals, join the mighty chorus which the morning stars began; Love divine is reigning o'er us, binding all within its span.
 Ever singing, march we onward, victors in the midst of strife; Joyful music leads us sunward, in the triumph song of life.

-Order of the Procession The Director of Chapel Music Members of the Duke Chapel Choir and Chorale Student Baccalaureate Lector The Dean of the Chapel The University Faculty Marshal The President of the University GREETING AND OPENING PRAYER (Congregation seated) HEARING THE WORD SCRIPTURE LESSON-Genesis 37:1-5, 12-28 SERMON-Dreamers ANTHEM (b.
-1940) Carry me up in dreams to the place where borders melt and forests flow to the sea.
-Carry me up in dreams, take me where oceans rock in gentle hands and the blue earth floats as if dreaming.
+Order of the Procession

+The Director of University Choral Music

+Members of the Duke Chapel Choir and Duke Chorale

+Student Lector

+The Dean of the Chapel

+The University Faculty Marshal

+The President of the University

+GREETING AND OPENING PRAYER

+(Congregation seated)

+HEARING THE WORD

+SCRIPTURE LESSON: Luke 14:1.
+7-14

+SERMON: Borders of Promise

+ANTHEM

+Day by Day We Magnify Thee (from Dettingen Te Deum)

+George Frideric Handel (1685-1759)

+Day by day we magnify thee; and we worship thy name, ever world without end.